bmc-toolbox/bmclib/README.md

 ### bmcbutler - A BMC configuration tool

-Bmcbutler is a tool to configure BMCs using [bmclib](https://github.com/ncode/bmclib), assets - BMCs to configure are read from an inventory source defined in `bmcbutler.yml` configuration file.
+Bmcbutler is a BMC configuration management tool that uses [bmclib](https://github.com/ncode/bmclib), BMCs to be configured are read from an inventory source declared in `bmcbutler.yml` configuration file.

-Multiple butler processes are spawned to configure BMCs based on configuration declared in [configuration.yml sample](../master/cfg/configuration.yml)

-For supported BMCs see the bmclib page.
+For list of supported BMCs and configuration options supported, see [supported hardware](https://github.com/bmc-toolbox/bmclib/blob/master/README.md)

 ##### Build
 `go get github.com/bmc-toolbox/bmcbutler`